 The BPX Pro offers great performance, but the controller’s features really add to the value.
 The BPX Pro’s E12 controller supports TRIM and SMART, end-to-end data path protection, static and dynamic wear leveling, bad block management, SmartECC, SmartRefresh, and AES-256 hardware encryption that supports TCG Opal and Pyrite standards.
 Also, just in case your drive gets a bit too toasty, it has a thermal throttling feature so that it won’t overheat.
 We've noticed the new E12 runs much cooler than the previous-gen E7, though, so it shouldn't be an issue for most users.

 The BPX Pro offers up to 3.4/3.1 GB/s of sequential read/write throughput, which is enough to challenge the fastest SSDs on the market.
-MyDigitalSSD already has capacities of 1TB and lower available and shipping, but you'll have to wait until mid-October for the 2TB model.
-As listed in the table, the competitive pricing spans from $74.99 to $569.99.
+MyDigitalSSD launched the drive with capacities of 1TB and lower, but added the 2TB model in October.
+MSRP listed in the table above spans from $74.99 to $569.99.
+But here in November, real-world Amazon pricing was more appealing, with the 512GB model selling for $79.99, the 1TB for $129.99, and the 2TB model for $229.99.
 That undercuts some of the cheaper, lower performing NVMe options.

 |MyDigitalSSD BPX Pro 960GB||1,665||0.91||5|

 |Samsung 970 Pro 1TB||1,200||0.66||5|

 |Intel SSD 760p 1TB||576||0.32||5|

 |WD Blue 3D 1TB||400||0.37||3|

 The BPX Pro comes with a healthy amount of overprovisioning, which helps boost endurance and performance.
 The resulting endurance figures trump the Samsung 970 PRO and every other modern SSD in our comparison, which is a nice complement to the five-year warranty.